philipdev/stateflow/README.md

 **Params**

-- timeout `integer` - timeout in milliseconds
+- timeout `number` - timeout in milliseconds
 - handler `callback` | `string` - function or completion event (string).

 <a name="module_stateflow..StateFlow"></a>